Givralix/PerlBot/README.md

 # PerlBot
-This is a tumblr bot mainly written in Perl (and some Python)!
-So far it's not complete at all but I'm working on it.<br/>
+This is a Tumblr bot written in Perl!
+So far it's not complete but I'm working on it

-It's based on Pearl from Steven Universe :D<br/>
+It's based on Pearl from Steven Universe.

 The blog is at [http://perlbot.tumblr.com/](http://perlbot.tumblr.com/)

 ## Branches